anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 ### What's a managed device?
 To help you understand the difference between a managed and unmanaged device, let's look at the following scenario.

 A teacher brings a personal iOS device to school.
-During school hours, the teacher uses the device to schedule parent meetings and to keep track of class assignments.
+During school hours, the teacher uses the device to schedule parent meetings and track of class assignments.

  The device wasn't purchased by the school through the Apple DEP program.
 It's not enrolled under the Intune for Education tenant.
 As a result, there's no way for Intune to communicate with the teacher's device.
-The device is considered not managed -- the IT admin has no control over how the teacher uses the device during school hours.
+The device is considered not managed so the IT admin has no control over how the teacher uses the device during school hours.

-Similarly, since it's not a known, managed device, the teacher won't be able to access protected school resources, such as email.
+Similarly, since it's not a known managed device, the teacher can't access protected school resources, such as email.

 ## Next steps